EliTheDev/FloatingText/README.md

 ## Shaded Libraries
 This plugin includes a shaded version of [PMServerUI](https://github.com/DavyCraft648/PMServerUI) to render user interface components.
+This plugin includes a shaded version of [SimplePacketHandler](https://github.com/Muqsit/SimplePacketHandler) to allow reading and handling of packets.
+This plugin includes a shaded version of [Commando](https://github.com/Paroxity/Commando) to allow the usage & creation of hybrid commands.

 ## License
 Licensed under the [MIT License](LICENSE).